FindMySchool LogoFindMySchool

 Reception entry is coordinated through Brent’s admissions process, rather than direct application to the school.
 The school states that it offers 90 Reception places each year across three forms of entry.

-The school publishes explicit dates for the September 2026 Reception intake: the application deadline was 15 January 2026, with offers communicated by the local authority on 16 April 2026.
-For later years, the pattern is typically a mid-January deadline and an April national offer day; families should check the school and local authority pages each autumn for the live cycle.
+For the September 2027 Reception intake, Brent’s coordinated timetable gives an application deadline of 15 January 2027, offers on 16 April 2027, and an acceptance deadline of 30 April 2027.
+Families should check the school and local authority pages each autumn for the live cycle.

 Open day listings shown for Reception places were in late November and early January at 9:30am, with booking through an online form.
 Since those dates are now in the past, treat them as a typical seasonal pattern rather than a current schedule.